 Orange = latest date we have recorded so far.

 When dates are duplicated year to year (= a tie), both dates are highlighted.

 Blue = first reports of a species that are problematic.
 (See “A Problem With January Reports” below).

-Six “nitty-gritty” notes for especially-interested readers:
+Seven “nitty-gritty” notes for especially-interested readers:

 1. Updating as the current year progresses.

-As of December 2019, we’ve added a line on the spreadsheet to document “white admiral” reports.
+Since January 2020, we have a line on the spreadsheet to document “white admiral” reports.